samageloff/bits/README.md

 ```

-And here's the corresponding JavaScript constructor:
+And the corresponding JavaScript constructor:

 ```
 bit.slideshow = function (elem, config) {